DUI and Commercial Driver’s Licenses

 Whether you will lose your CDL temporarily or permanently will depend on the number and type of your infractions.
 A first offense will result in a one-year disqualification of your CDL, three years if you transport hazardous materials.
 A second violation will result in lifetime disqualification of your CDL.
 In addition to the loss of your CDL, you will also be facing the criminal penalties of a DUI if you are convicted.

-In addition to infractions while operating your commercial motor vehicle, the Motor Carrier Safety Improvement Act of 1999 states that drivers who have a CDL will also have that license disqualified if they are convicted of certain moving violations in their own personal vehicles.
+The Motor Carrier Safety Improvement Act of 1999 states that drivers who have a CDL will also have that license disqualified if they are convicted of certain moving violations in their own personal vehicles.
 If the personal vehicle license of a CDL holder is suspended, canceled or revoked due to an alcohol violation, the CDL will be suspended for one year.
 If the driver receives a second alcohol violation in his or her own personal vehicle, the CDL will be disqualified for life.

 If a CDL holder is convicted of any traffic infraction other than a parking violation, no matter which type of vehicle was being driven, the CDL holder must inform his or her employer within 30 days.
 Additionally, if you lose your license, you must notify your employer within two business days.